P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 #Decompiling step goes here, pick your tool and RTFM ;)
 apktool b your_modded_app
 keytool keytool -genkey -keyalg <potentially RSA> -keysize <Pick one> -alias <your alias> -keystore <your keystore>
-jarsigner sigalg <potentially SHA1withRSA> -digestalg <Potentially SHA1> -keystore <your keystore> your-new-app.apk <your alias>
+jarsigner -sigalg <potentially SHA1withRSA> -digestalg <Potentially SHA1> -keystore <your keystore> your-new-app.apk <your alias>
-#You can check if everything is OK with the -verify option, if you need/want to
+#You can check if everything is OK with the jarsigner -verify option, if you need/want to
 zipalign -v 4 your-new-app.apk zipaligned-app.apk

 adb install zipaligned-app.apk